concourse/semver-resource/README.md

 ### `out`: Set the version or bump the current one.

 Given a file, use its contents to update the version.
 Or, given a bump strategy, bump whatever the current version is.
+If there is no current version, the bump will be based on `initial_version`.

 The `file` parameter should be used if you have a particular version that you want to force the current version to be.
 This can be used in combination with